 How E-Commerce Sales Tax Works for Retailers

-As a retailer, it’s important to note that sales tax is levied as the sales tax rate where the sale takes place.
+As a retailer, it’s important to note that sales tax is levied as the sales tax rate where the sale occurs.
 For brick-and-mortar retailers, this process is fairly simple.
 Charge sales tax at the total combined sales tax rate where your store is located.

 But if you sell online, sales tax calculation becomes more complicated.
 With e-commerce sales, the buyer’s ship-to address is considered the point of sale.
-So while brick-and-mortar retailers can generally charge just one combined sales tax rate per location to all of their customers, online retailers are required to calculate sales tax rates wherever their buyer is located.
+So, while brick-and-mortar retailers can generally charge just one combined sales tax rate per location to all customers, online retailers must calculate sales tax rates wherever their buyer is located.
 (Granted that the online retailer has sales tax nexus in the buyer's state.)

-An online retailer located in Marathon, Texas who has nexus in twelve states may need to be able to accurately calculate the correct combined total sales tax rates for a buyer in the rural Upper Peninsula of Michigan and in crowded New York City, where the sales tax rate can change between two blocks.
+An online retailer located in Marathon, Texas, has nexus in twelve states and may need to be able to accurately calculate the correct combined total sales tax rates for a buyer in the rural Upper Peninsula of Michigan and in crowded New York City, where the sales tax rate can change between two blocks.

 Longmont, Colorado Combined Sales Tax Example